 Fortnightly 16th Karmapa meditation and introductory talk in Kelvin Grove QLD (address upon inquiry)

-Every first and third Tuesdays of the month 8:00 pm
+8pm Wednesdays (every first and third Wednesday of the month)

 Turn up roughly on time, and expect to meet a relaxed and friendly bunch of people who seem remarkably normal and un-holy.
 Diamond Way Buddhism is for regular people after all, and no formal meditation experience or Buddhist knowledge is required.